-Do you have a big whitewater rafting trip planned this summer?
-If so, you’re going to need a good cooler to keep your food cold.
+Do you have a big whitewater rafting trip planned this year?
+You have all your gear set out, dry boxes, dry bags, and raft gear.
+You’ll need a good cooler to keep your food cold.
 There are a lot of coolers on the market these days, but which one is the best cooler for a whitewater rafting trip?
-In this article, we will discuss the 7 best coolers for whitewater rafting trips.
-We’ll also give you some tips on how to choose the right one for you.
-As always, you can contact us if you want more information on this topic.
+This article will discuss the 7 best coolers for whitewater rafting trips.
+We’ll also give you some tips on choosing the right one for you.
+As always, you can contact us for more information on this topic.

-When I’m looking for a high-performance cooler to add to my whitewater rafting inventory, I look for a few features:
+When I’m looking for a high-performance cooler to add to my whitewater and rafting cooler inventory, I look for a few features:

-- It has to be durable enough to hold up on multiple whitewater rafting trips.
+- It must be durable enough to hold up on multiple whitewater rafting trips.

 - Ice Retention: Known for keeping things cool for multi-day trips